twahyono/rainfast/README.md

 3. Simple Authentication with email and password
 4. Prisma database connection already configured you just need to provide a correct connection to your database
 5. OpenAPI ready with auto generation documentation based on routes and json schema
-6. TODO add password hashing with bcrypt
+6. Password hashing with bcrypt
+7. Expose metrics for Prometheus

 ## Getting Started